Credit Cards Travel Credit Cards

 When selecting from this list of credit card offers, it's important to do some analysis of your spending habits and not just focus on the potential bonus for new cardholders.
 This analysis could mean the difference between getting an airline credit card versus a hotel credit card.
 Or you may want a more general travel card that lets you transfer your points to your favorite hotel chain.

-• What will I spend on most?
+• What will I spend the most on?
 Do you make a lot of dining purchases?
 Do you spend more money on flights or hotels?
 Do you subscribe to a lot of streaming services?
-Make sure the bonus categories on the card you choose line up with the categories in which you do the most spending.
+Make sure the bonus categories on the card you choose line up with the categories in which you do the most spending?

 • How frequently will I take advantage of travel perks?
 Some cards come with perks such as airport lounge access, statement credits for Global Entry or TSA PreCheck, and/or statement credits for Clear Plus.
 If you're just trying to save for one annual vacation, you might not be able to take advantage of these perks.
 On the other hand, if you travel frequently, they might be a necessity.